FINAL-PROJECT-T-H-K/Social-Network-Project/README.md

 ## Contributing

 Feel free to contribute to this repository by forking the project and submitting pull requests.
 Whether it's fixing a bug, adding new features, or improving documentation, your contributions are valuable.

-## License

-This repository is open-source and available under the [MIT License](LICENSE).
-Feel free to explore, use, and modify the contents within the terms of the license.

 Happy coding!